Easy Island Fried Rice for a Crowd of 75

 Make sure to 'fluff' the rice immediately prior to serving.

 It's important to select a roasting pan which holds 15 quarts to allow plenty of room for rice expansion.
-The 4 inch deep steam pan enables the rice to cook more evenly.
+The 3 inch deep "full size" disposable steam pan enables the rice to cook more evenly.

 Better than take out, you can add a taste of the Islands to this easy fried rice by including some diced Spam.